hobbit-project/core/README.md

 `test` target needs RabbitMQ running.
 You may need to set RabbitMQ host in `src/test/java/org/hobbit/core/TestConstants.java`.

+Docker container with RabbitMQ can be started using `./start_test_environment.sh` or the one from the HOBBIT platform can be used as well.

 ### Using it with Maven

 ```xml